 Doctorate of Physical Therapy from University of Puget Sound in Tacoma, 2002

-Bachelors of Science in Physical Therapy from University of Illinois, Chicago
+Doctorate of Physical Therapy from University of St. Augustine in Austin, TX

 Western Washington University

 Physical Therapist Assistant degree from PIMA Medical Institute

 Credentials and Training: